PotionApps/potionx/docs/docs/docs/social.md

 - Return to the [main page](https://console.developers.google.com) and select `Credentials` from the left menu
 - Select `Create credentials` and choose `OAuth client id`
 - (If this is your first time, it will ask your to fill in the `OAuth consent screen` first.
 Select the user type (External) and click `create`, then repeat the previous step
-- Fill out the OAuth form:
+- Fill out the OAuth form and click create:
-  - Select the type
+  - Select type
   - Choose a name
   - Authorized Javascript origins: `http://localhost:4000`
   - Authorized redirect URIs: `http://localhost:4000/api/v1/auth/google/callback`
-- Click create, and fill in the `google` section of the `dev.secret.exs` file:
+- In your Potionx project, navigate to the `dev.secret.exs` file and fill in the missing `google` fields:
   - client_id
   - client_secret
+- Save and refire `mix phx.server`

 ## Microsoft